Virtual reality: Relationship between display and field of view

-In assessing the achieved immersion by a VR device, we need to consider our field of view (FOV) in addition to quality image.
-Our eyes have a horizontal FOV of about 140 degrees per side and a vertical FOV of roughly 175 degrees.
-Binocular vision is limited to 120 degrees horizontally where the right and the left visual fields overlap.
-Overall, we have a FOV of roughly 300 degrees x 175 degrees with two eyes, i.e., approximately one third of the full 360-deg sphere.
+In assessing the achieved immersion by a VR device, we need to consider our field of view (FOV) in addition to image quality.
+Our eyes have a horizontal FOV from about 107 or 110 degrees to the temporal side to about 60 or 70 degrees toward the nose and a vertical FOV from about 95 degrees downward to 85 degrees upward, and eye movements are estimated as roughly 30 deg to either side horizontally and 20 vertically.
+Binocular vision is limited to the 120 or 140 degrees where the right and the left visual fields overlap.
+With eye movements, we have an FOV of roughly 300 degrees x 175 degrees with two eyes, i.e., approximately one third of the full 360-deg sphere.